enricobottazzi/ZK-SBT/README.md

 The core data structure used to represent identity related information is [Iden3's Claim](https://docs.iden3.io/protocol/claims-structure/)

-- The information are stored in the claim in a plain format
+- The information stored in the claim is in a plain text format
-- Claims are issued by an issuer to another to attest any information
+- Claims are issued by an issuer to attest to information
-- When issued, the issuer signs the claim and pass the signature to the receiver of the claim
+- When issued, the issuer signs the claim and passes the signature to the receiver of the claim
 - Claims and claims' signatures live off-chain

 This example considers an elementary claims that attests someone's age: `ageClaim`